-- Keep calm and open the doors and windows to ventilate the property. - Stop using all fuel burning appliances and ensure, if possible, that they are turned off. - Evacuate the property leaving the doors and windows open. - Ring your gas or other fuel supplier on their emergency number; keep the number in a prominent place. - Do not re-enter the property until the alarm has stopped.
+- Keep calm and open the doors and windows to ventilate the caravan. - Stop using all fuel burning appliances and ensure, if possible, that they are turned off. - Evacuate the caravan leaving the doors and windows open. - Do not re-enter the caravan until the alarm has stopped.
 When exposed to fresh air it can take up to 10 minutes for the sensor to clear and the alarm to stop depending on the level of carbon monoxide detected. - Get medical help immediately for anyone suffering the effects of carbon monoxide poisoning (headache, nausea), and advise that carbon monoxide poisoning is suspected. - Do not use the appliance again until it has been checked by an expert.
 In the case of gas appliances the engineer must be Gas Safe registered.